SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 There is another decision to be made here.

-How should we return the value to the clients?
+How should we return the value to the clients as a part of the `get` operation?

 - Option1: return a reference of the value
-- Option2: force the clients to provide a cloneable value as a part of the `put` operation and return the `Some<Value>` by cloning the value, if it exists for the key
+- Option2: force the clients to provide a cloneable value as a part of the `put` operation and return `Some<Value>` by cloning the value, if it exists for the key
 - Option3: provide both the options

 Let's look at Option1 first.
 In order to return a reference to the value we need to look into the `get` method of `DashMap`.